Futaba 4PM Plus Radio Transmitter Review

 Watch the Review

 Watch as Brett reviews the newly released Futaba 4PM Plus!
-Watch as he unboxes and demonstrates all of the transmitter’s parts and functions on the Youtube video down below.
+Watch as he unboxes and demonstrates all of the transmitter’s parts and functions on the YouTube video down below.

 What do you want us to unbox next?
 Feel free to message us with your ideas!
 Also, make sure to follow us on Facebook, Instagram, Twitter, and Twitch!